 Aside from watering and mulching, growing boxwood is a low maintenance task, unless you wish to keep them as a sheared hedge.
-Shearing is the most time-consuming part of boxwood care when they are grown as a hedge, but you will be rewarded with a healthy, long-lasting hedge.
+Shearing, or pruning of boxwood, is the most time-consuming part of boxwood care when they are grown as a hedge, but you will be rewarded with a healthy, long-lasting hedge.
 Older boxwood care will include thinning limbs to allow sunshine to reach the inner foliage.

 The boxwood leaf miner is the most common pest one must deal with when caring for boxwoods.
 If foliage begins to yellow, treat with organic oil or insecticidal sprays.
 Phytophthora root rot may result from soggy soils.

 Yearly soil tests can determine if the soil pH for the boxwood is correct.
 Soil pH should be between 6.5 and 7.
 It is best to test the soil before planting boxwood. pH can be raised with the addition of lime and lowered by sulfur.

 As slow-growing landscape, boxwoods are valuable plants, and consequently they are expensive.
 Take time to choose where to plant boxwood carefully.
 Remember to water and mulch properly for a long-lived, vigorous specimen.